PHARMACY SECTOR LEADERS COME TOGETHER FOR FORUM

-Please see below for a copy of the draft Australasian Competency Standards Framework for Pharmacy Technicians in hospitals and health services
+Celebrating Pharmacy Technician Day – Launch of the Australasian Competency Standards Framework for Pharmacy Technicians

 Pharmacy Sector Leaders Forum (PSLF) - Common Purpose Statement